polydojo/jispy/LittleJ.md

 The `in` keyword in JavaScript (notoriously) looks for properties up the prototype-chain.
 Including it in LittleJ would lead to semantic inequality (with JavaScript).
 It has hence been excluded.

-#### 6.1.5 Things are just what they seem
+#### 6.1.5 No Magic

-As there's no prototype chain, objects do not have any mysterious properties.
-An object has exactly what you put in it.
+As there's no prototype chain, objects do not have any magically acquired properties.
+An object has exactly those properties which were explicitly put in it.
 The same goes with arrays and all other datatypes.

 Unfortunately, this means that arrays and strings don't even have useful properties like `length`.
-This is fixed via inbuilt functions discussed in the next section.
+Here's where inbuilt functions come into play.

-### 6. Inbuilt Functions & Objects
+### 7. Inbuilt Functions & Objects

 There are **9** inbuilt functions, complimented by the inbuilt `math` object.
 Each inbuilt has an equivalent in JavaScript, which can be defined in a few lines of code.

-#### 6.1 `type()`
+#### 7.1 `type()`

 JavaScript's `typeof` operator is not particularly helpful.
 In fact, it is confusing.
 In LittleJ, it has been replaced by a more meaningful `type()` function.